mohsij/space-event-rgb-fusion/README.md

-# Dataset for RGB Event Spacecraft Pose Estimation
+# FRESH (Fusion with RGB and Events for Spacecraft pose estimation under Harsh lighting) Dataset